anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 >[!NOTE]
 >If you face any problems to run the application, please email ```"**@gmail.com***"```
->Besides, anyone can change the database using the ["thermalCaptchaDatabase.py"](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/tree/main/Application) file.
+>Besides, anyone can change the database using the ["thermalCaptchaDatabase.py"](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/tree/main/Application) file, such as, adding different websites site-key or shared-key.
+Schema of our database is mentioned in ["Database"](https://github.com/anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/tree/main#DatabaseSchema) section.

 ## How can I generate my own weight with a thermal dataset?